 The Limpopo Province covers the Area that lies Northern most in South Africa, just South of Zimbabwe.
 It was first called the Northern Province, but this was changed in 2002.
 The Limpopo Province was part of the old Transvaal and includes many old homelands like Venda, Gazankulu and Lebowa.
-Limpopo is a South African Province bordering Botswana, Zimbabwe and Mozambique.
-It's known for bushveld and wildlife reserves, including part of Kruger National Park.
+The Limpopo River is a river the South African Province, Botswana, Zimbabwe and Mozambique.
+It's known for bushveld and wildlife Reserves, including part of Kruger National Park.

 Capital: Polokwane (before 2002, its name was Pietersburg)